 MR4 Minister’s Annual Salary = Fixed Component (13 month) + AVC (~1 month) + Individual Performance Bonus (~3 months) + National Bonus (~3 months) = ~20 months

-In 2012 when the White Paper was released, the formula yielded an MR4 Minister annual salary of $1.1 million, which was a reduction of 31% from the previous framework.
-This works out to a 1-month wage of $55,000.
+In 2012, when the White Paper was released, the formula yielded an MR4 Minister’s annual salary of $1.1 million, which works out to a 1-month wage of $55,000.
+This is a reduction of 31% from the previous framework.

 In keeping with the “clean wage” policy, ministers no longer receive a pension, and would rely on the CPF system for their basic retirement needs.
 Medical benefits are also based on the MediSave/Subsidised Outpatient scheme that civil servants receive.

 As ministers are promoted up the grade, their salary increases accordingly from the MR4 salary.
-Ministers holding multiple ministerial portfolios will receive only one pay.
+Regardless of whether Ministers hold multiple ministerial portfolios, they will only receive one salary.

 Formula For Calculating The Salary Of Singapore’s Prime Minister

 As there isn’t a way to evaluate the Prime Minister’s individual performance, the Prime Minister doesn’t receive an Individual Performance Bonus, so the Prime Minister receives a larger National Bonus instead.

-On the whole, the Prime Minister’s salary is pegged to two times the pay of an MR4 Minister or $2.2 million.
+On the whole, the Prime Minister’s salary is pegged to two times the benchmark pay of an MR4 Minister or $2.2 million.
 This is a reduction of 36% from 2010 levels.